-To push it further, Thomas draws the windows as slits In order to correct the mistakes of the first layout, Thomas increases the number of houses and makes the windows and doors thinner and creates an eye-catching background in a foreign labyrinth.
+To push it further, Thomas draws the windows as slits.
+To correct the mistakes of the first layout, Thomas increases the number of houses, makes the windows and doors thinner, and creates an eye-catching background in a foreign labyrinth.

 5) There is a trick to drawing street slopes in perspective.

-Thomas noticed that some people have a hard time drawing street slopes which is sad since since slopes always look more interesting on screen.
+Thomas noticed that some people have difficulty drawing street slopes, which is sad since slopes always look more attractive on screen.
 Thomas shows how a flat street looks in perspective.

 6) For a street going uphill, you’ll need to add a second vanishing point right above the first one at eye level.

-For a street going uphill, you’ll need to add a second vanishing point right above the first one.
-Don’t draw it too far though.
-You will use it to draw the road or the ground and determine how the houses are lined up, but of course, all of the horizontal parts (the roofs, windows, and doors) are still converging towards the first point at eye level.
+For a street going uphill, you must add a second vanishing point above the first.
+Don’t draw it too far, though.
+You will use it to draw the road or the ground and determine how the houses are lined up.
+Of course, all of the horizontal parts (the roofs, windows, and doors) are still converging towards the first point at eye level.

-7) Do the same thing with a street going downhill, but this time the vanishing point will be located under the eye level.
+7) Do the same thing with a street going downhill, but this time, the vanishing point will be under eye level.

-Do the same thing with a street going downhill, but this time the vanishing point will be located under the eye level.
-Don’t forget to draw the distant background on the eye level.
+Do the same thing with a street going downhill, but this time, the vanishing point will be under eye level.
+Remember to draw the distant background at eye level.
 The eye level equals the horizon.